amrutkumarmeher/MyPyHeo/README.md

-Hi, My name is Amrut
+Hi, My name is Amrut\n
-I am from India,odisha
+I am from India,odisha\n
-I am just learning programming(Python) can you like to work with me? we will work together you help to develop my projects and i will you to deverlop your project in Python
+I am just learning programming(Python)\n can you like to work with me?\n we will work together you help to develop my projects and i will you to deverlop your project in Python\n